Jeremiah 18 – Lessons at the Potter’s House

-Then the word of the LORD came to me, saying: “O house of Israel, can I not do with you as this potter?” says the LORD.
+Then the word of the Lord came to me, saying: “O house of Israel, can I not do with you as this potter?” says the Lord.
 “Look, as the clay is in the potter’s hand, so are you in My hand, O house of Israel!
 The instant I speak concerning a nation and concerning a kingdom, to pluck up, to pull down, and to destroy it, if that nation against whom I have spoken turns from its evil, I will relent of the disaster that I thought to bring upon it.
 And the instant I speak concerning a nation and concerning a kingdom, to build and to plant it, if it does evil in My sight so that it does not obey My voice, then I will relent concerning the good with which I said I would benefit it.

 a.
-O house of Israel, can I not do with you as this potter: Through the visit to the potter’s house God spoke to Jeremiah and to all of Israel, reminding them of His sovereign right to do what He pleased with a marred or seemingly uncooperative vessel.
+O house of Israel, can I not do with you as this potter: Through the visit to the potter’s house, God spoke to Jeremiah and to all of Israel, reminding them of His sovereign right to do what He pleased with a marred or seemingly uncooperative vessel.

 i.
 Like any analogy, this figure cannot be applied at every point.
 In this illustration the clay has no moral choice or dimension, whereas Israel’s disobedience was chosen again and again.
 The vessel at the potter’s house was marred (Jeremiah 18:4); Israel marred themselves morally and spiritually before God.

 ii.
-O house of Israel: Notably God called the southern kingdom – which technically was not the kingdom of all 12 tribes – the house of Israel.
+O house of Israel: Notably, God called the southern kingdom – which technically was not the kingdom of all 12 tribes – the house of Israel.
 One reason was because there were truly representatives from all 12 tribes among the people of Judah from the migration of the godly from the tribes of the northern kingdom of Israel to Judah in the days of Jeroboam (2 Chronicles 11:13-16).

 b.
 If that nation against whom I have spoken turns from its evil, I will relent: The illustration at the potter’s did not only demonstrate God’s right to display judgment, but also His right to display mercy.
 He was free to work with a previously marred vessel if He chose to do so.
 Yet He was also free to take back good He had done to a nation if they did evil in His sight.

 i.
 Some translations render relent as repent.
 That is fine, if properly understood.
-“With God repentance is not a change of mind but is his consistent response according to his changeless nature to the change in the nations conduct.”
+“With God repentance is not a change of mind but is his consistent response according to his changeless nature to the change in the nation’s conduct.”
 (Feinberg)

 ii.
-The lesson of the potter’s house was not primarily, “God can do whatever He want.”
-The main lesson is that God is free to respond to His people according to their own moral conduct and choices and previous promises do not restrict the exercise of His correction or justice.
+The lesson of the potter’s house was not primarily, “God can do whatever He wants.”
+The main lesson is that God is free to respond to His people according to their own moral conduct and choices, and previous promises do not restrict the exercise of His correction or justice.
 “Man is never at the mercy of an unfeeling deity; it is in his power to repent and align himself with God’s beneficent purposes.”
 (Cundall)

 iii.
 “The lesson is all about remaking, for better or worse.”
 (Kidner)